 Ronald Reagan signed a recommendation from the US International Trade Commission (ITC) calling for five years of new tariffs on heavyweight motorcycles in the period over the 1983-1988 period.
 This tariff relief, called a safeguard or the escape clause, was intended to protect Harley-Davidson Motor Co. (hereafter, "H-D"), the last remaining US motorcycle manufacturer, against Japanese imports.
 At that time, H-D was in financial distress, with merely four percent of the market it had dominated in the early 1970s.
-The new tariffs were scheduled to start at 49.4% of the wholesale price and decrease to 14.4% in the fifth year, while
+The new tariffs were scheduled to start at 49.4% of the wholesale price and decrease to 14.4% in the fifth year, while Japanese manufacturers were allowed to ship the first 6000 cycles per year under the old 4.4% tariff, an allowance that rose by 1000 units a year.
+After receiving temporary import relief starting in 1983, H-D came back stronger than ever.
+Its sales increased dramatically at an annual rate of 10% from 1983 to 1990.

-^{}We thank Istvan Konya, Eiichi Tomiura, Ryuhei Wakasugi, Yasuyuki Yoshida, Kazuo Wada, and seminar participants at the National Taiwan University, and conference participants at the Econometrics Society Meetings, ETSG, IEFS, JEA and the RIETI meetings for comments.
+^{}We thank Istvan Konya, Eiichi Tomiura, Ryuhei Wakasugi, Yasuyuki Yoshida, Kazuo Wada, two anonymous referees, and participants at various conferences and seminars for comments.
 We are grateful to Mayumi Ueno Bendiner and Masako Onuki for making the data available for the paper.